BeraLabs/opsec/README.md

 DNS fallbacks:
     - Set up a decentralized frontend on your favorite decentralized storage host.
 It's slow, but it can be utilized during a takeover.<p>
     - Have comms ready to go out to not interact with your dapp<p>
+    - Set up a fallback decentralized frontend on IPFS (slow af but can be used during attack)

 <h1>Twitter</h1>
     - Similar to DNS, it is likely your Twitter account will be compromised with drainer links shared due to insider jobs.<p></p>